stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/01_Functional_Testing.md

-title: Functional Testing
+title: Functional testing
 summary: Test controllers, forms and HTTP responses.

-# Functional Testing
+# Functional testing

 [api:FunctionalTest] test your applications `Controller` logic and anything else which requires a web request.
 The core idea of these tests is the same as `SapphireTest` unit tests but `FunctionalTest` adds several methods for